eRGiBi/DRL-DroneNavigation/README.md

 I evaluate the performance of the algorithms with a variety of differing hyperparameters.

 ### 2. Requirements
-To install dependencies in a Conda or Poetry environment:
+To install dependencies in a Conda, miniconda or Poetry environment:

 ```
 $ pip install -r requirements.txt